Hallmanac/AzureCloudTable/README.md

                                                      and, in fact, the default for this property is just that.

      Func<TDomainObject, bool> ValidateEntityForPartition --> Optional - returns false by default...
-                                                              Delegate that is used to determine of a given object qualifies to be in this particular PartitionSchema.
+                                                              Delegate that is used to determine if a given object qualifies to be in this particular PartitionSchema.

      Func<TDomainObject, string> SetRowKey --> Optional - defaults to the "Id" property of the POCO...
                                                Just like the "SetPartitionKey" this delegate defines how the PartitionKey is determined.
-The default is to fall back on the "Id" property of the given POCO (which is defined in the CloudTableContext class.
+The default is to fall back on the "Id" property of the given POCO (which is defined in the CloudTableContext class).

      Func<TDomainObject, object> SetIndexedProperty --> Optional - defaults to null...
                                                         A delegate that defines a value that will be indexed inside